phuse-org/LinkedDataEducation/doc/StudyURI.md

 2. Strip the study title of all spaces to remove potential variability of leading, trailing, and spaces within the title.
 `SafetyandEfficacyoftheXanomelineTransdermalTherapeuticSystem(TTS)inPatientswithMildtoModerateAlzheimer'sDisease"`

 3. Time stamp at creation of the UUID could be captured dynamically at run-time.
-For this example it is hard-coded in the scipt.
+For this example it is hard-coded in the script.
 `2019-02-14T09:30:10`

-4. Contentate the modified study title with the time stamp:
+4. Concatenate the modified study title with the time stamp:
 `SafetyandEfficacyoftheXanomelineTransdermalTherapeuticSystem(TTS)inPatientswithMildtoModerateAlzheimer'sDisease2019-02-14T09:30:10`

 5. Create an SHA-1 hash of the title+date: